From Gatekeepers to Service Providers: Reimagining DevOps Relationship with Developers

 What DevOps might say:

-• Developers requirements from DevOps is always the path of least resistance
+• Developers' requirements from DevOps are always the path of least resistance.

-It’s easy to see the dissonance when these complaints are put side by side and one after another.
-Putting this conflict into structure reveals the disconnect and distance between what one side needs and what the other side is capable of providing.
 Since DevOps have their own duties to fulfill, adding to that extensive support adds pressure.
 This pressure could make DevOps compromise on the service they give because they are short on time and resources.
 So they expect developers to be self-sufficient and efficient when asking for support.
-What DevOps see as inefficiency in developers stems from the fact the developers are the most pressured entity in the organisation because they develop the product.
+What DevOps see as inefficiency in developers stems from the fact the developers are the most pressured entity in the organization because they develop the product.
 When developers come across issues that prevent them from working they too are short on time and resources and need someone to assist them in a timely manner.

 Realigning DevOps with Developers